xhadix/AIChat/README.md

    npm install
    ```

-3. Create a `.env.local` file in the root directory with your API key:
+3. Create a `.env` file in the root directory with your API key:
    ```
    OPENAI_API_KEY=your_api_key_here
    ```